infinum/frontend-handbook/JavaScript/Code quality.md

 ### Stylelint

-Just like with ESLint and TSLint, Infinum provides ruleset for Stylelint as well.
+Just like with ESLint and TSLint, Infinum provides a ruleset for Stylelint as well.
 You can find it [here](https://github.com/infinum/stylelint-config).

 ### Putting it all together

-Here is a complete example which runs TypeScript compilation check on all files, prettier, tslint and stylelint on an Angular (v10) project:
+Here is the complete example which runs TypeScript compilation check on all files, prettier, tslint and stylelint on an Angular (v10) project:

 ```js
 // package.json